 What is the key difference between MintMCP and generic MCP gateways?

-MintMCP focuses specifically on enterprise requirements: SOC 2 Type II attestation, healthcare-oriented compliance support, role-based access control through Virtual MCP servers, and one-click deployment measured in minutes.
+MintMCP focuses specifically on enterprise requirements: SOC 2 Type II audited infrastructure, role-based access control through Virtual MCP Bundles, SSO and SCIM-driven RBAC, and one-click deployment measured in minutes.
 Generic MCP gateways often require extensive Kubernetes expertise, manual OAuth implementation, and custom monitoring setup.
-MintMCP eliminates this infrastructure overhead while providing security controls that satisfy regulated industry requirements.
+MintMCP eliminates this infrastructure overhead while providing security controls that help satisfy regulated industry requirements.

 How does MintMCP ensure compliance for enterprise AI deployments?

-MintMCP provides SOC 2 Type II attested infrastructure with healthcare-oriented compliance support and audit-ready logging.
+MintMCP provides SOC 2 Type II audited infrastructure with complete audit trails and HIPAA documentation available for eligible customers.
 Every MCP interaction, access request, and configuration change is logged for compliance review.
-Real-time PII detection and secret scanning prevent sensitive data exfiltration before reaching AI models.
+PII detection, secret scanning, and external DLP and guardrails integrations help prevent sensitive data exposure before reaching AI models.
 Role-based access control ensures users access only the tools and data appropriate for their role.

 Can MintMCP integrate with existing enterprise data sources like Snowflake and Elasticsearch?